arashsa/Emissions/README.md

 # NAROM eMission prototype

-Browser rendered application written using React and the Flux architectural pattern.
+Browser rendered application written using the [React](http://facebook.github.io/react/), [Socket.IO](http://socket.io/) and the [Flux architectural pattern](https://facebook.github.io/flux/).
 The development environment is based on a modified version of the boilerplate created by [Christian Alfoni](git@github.com:christianalfoni/react-app-boilerplate.git)

 ## Development
 * Run `gulp`